numba/llvmlite/docs/source/ir/values.rst

    An undefined value (mapping to LLVM's "undef").

+.. class:: Value

+   The base class for all IR values.

 .. class:: Constant(typ, constant)

    A literal value.  *typ* is the type of the represented value